[ Traveler above a sea of clouds ]

 Ethereal nature

 As if suspended in mid-air, Zilovic’s landscape compositions appear in the middle of white paper or linen.
 Surrounded by ample space, they seem to hover timelessly like delicate clouds that gently emerge from distant horizons or isolated islands of an uncharted archipelago that miraculously rise from the sea.
 There is something mysterious about them that grabs the attention, something that makes the eye want to discover the many details of this other-worldly nature.
+We thus glide over the smooth surfaces, delve into the dark crevices and stop to consider the obsessively repeated pebble-like forms.
+We note the delicate lines of grey here as well as the darkened, hatched and re-worked surfaces there.
+The circular rhythms take us up and down, in and out.
+Zilovic’s landscapes catch our gaze and grab hold of our imagination.

 Devoid of any human presence, we become the privileged witnesses of these rocky formations.
 It is as if we took the position of the traveler depicted by Caspar David Friedrich in Traveler above a sea of clouds (1818), a lone figure in awe of nature who rests at a vantage point to admire the sea of clouds beneath.
 Luminous, bright and mineral, Zilovic’s work is a breath of mountain-crisp air.